top of page

 As the College of Engineering’s representative on VCU’s ConnectED General Education Committee, Dr. Barua champions expanding access to transformative, experiential learning opportunities.
 Her pedagogy emphasizes innovation, critical thinking, and transdisciplinary collaboration, reflecting a forward-thinking vision for engineering education.

-Her ability to secure competitive external funding has directly supported the VentureWell Foundation and the ASEE Mini-EOP Grant Program, which in turn has supported the development of innovative courses and instructional experimentation.
+Her ability to secure competitive external funding has been directly supported by Open VIVA, VentureWell Foundation and the ASEE Mini-EOP Grant Program, which in turn has led to the development of innovative courses and instructional experimentation.

 Engineering Thermodynamics